gctools-outilsgc/aurora-design-system/documentation/pages/forms-overall-design-and-labels.md

 ## Micro-Copy

-Microcopy is small amounts of text that provide guidance and feedback to users when interacting with form fields and other interactions on an application.
-Micro-copy can appear on any section of the application, but is most commonly used on forms.
-Microcopy is text below an input field that provides additional information about that field.
+Microcopy is a small amount of text that provides guidance and feedback to users for interactions on an application, most commonly on forms.
+On forms the microcopy text appears below the input field to provide additional information about that field.

+Microcopy focuses on the context of the action or input, and should be clear, concise and free of jargon.
+Microcopy is short, provides an example, encourages an action, and speaks to the brand.

-Micro-copy helps to alleviate the concerns of users.
-Good micro-copy is clear, concise and free of jargon.
-Micro-copy focuses on the context of the action or input.
-Often, micro-copy uses a lighter tone than other copy on the application.
+Microcopy helps to alleviate the concerns of users.
+Often, microcopy uses a lighter tone than other copy on the application.
 It is a great way to add humour and personality to a site.
-Micro-copy is short, provides an example, encourages an action, and speaks to the brand.

 Examples of micro-copy include: "Search for groups about agile development", "Let the author know what you think!
 Leave a comment.", "Oops!
 There are no matches for your search.
 Try again."
 "Provide your email again so we can verify!"

 Micro-copy is styled as follows:
 10px below the input field.
-The text is displayed the same as placeholder text; Nunito Sans Regular at 14px, #666666

-If there is more than one line the text wraps and has a leading of 18pts.
+The text is displayed the same as placeholder text; Nunito Sans Regular at 14px, #666666 If there is more than one line the text wraps and has a leading of 18pts.

 *Input field with microcopy*